UP | HOME

 Header Arguments

-There are no Maxima-specific default header argument values.
+There are no Maxima-specific default header arguments.

 The header argument, :cmdline, can be used to pass command line arguments to Maxima.